thedudefello/ToxicDatabase/README.md

 > [!CAUTION]
-> **!!!
-I NEITHER AM I OR THE AUTHORS ARE RESPONSIBLE FOR ANY DAMAGE CAUSED TO YOUR MACHINE !!!**
+> **I NEITHER AM I OR THE AUTHORS ARE RESPONSIBLE FOR ANY DAMAGE CAUSED TO YOUR MACHINE**

 It's just another Malware Database, y'know the drill, don't download this stuff unless you know what you're doing, the pass for the archives is at the bottom.